 - 2 1/2 teaspoons ground cinnamon

 - Preheat your oven to 350 degrees F. Spray a muffin sheet with nonstick spray, bottoms and sides.

 - Mix melted butter and brown sugar together in small bowl, spoon 1 tablespoon into each muffin cup.

 - Mix white sugar and cinnamon in a plastic bag.
 Take each biscuit and rip it up into 6 pieces.
 Put the biscuit pieces in bag and shake to coat evenly.

 - Place 8-10 pieces of biscuits into each muffin cup to evenly fill them up.
 If you have any sugar left in the bag, sprinkle on top of the muffins.

-- Remove from oven and let cool for 1 minute.
+- Bake for 14 minutes.
+Remove from the oven and let sit for just 1 minute.

 - Turn upside down, the muffins should fall right out.
 Serve warm, enjoy!

 Check out my Monkey Bread Muffins Web Story!